 Design can involve the alteration of an existing structure.
 Modification may mean partial or full demolition.
-At this stage, designers should consult with key stakeholders to eliminate or minimise risks, and follow the key principles of Health and Safety by Design.
+At this stage, designers should consult with key stakeholders to manage risks, and follow the key principles of Health and Safety by Design.
+Anyone who modifies a design is also a designer.